Men's Padded Bike Shorts and Bibs

-Gel filled Bicycle Shorts Gel Filled chamois pads are ideal for sore butt's on beginners and cyclists who are moving up in their mileage and need relief of the pressure on the seat area.
-Thin Padded Bike Shorts are great for experienced cyclists who are comfortable on their saddle or for triathletes who want one garment for swim, bike, run.
-The thin pads are also ideal for anti chafe needs.
-Dense Pads are used in most Road Bike Shorts are in the elite category and are best for high mileage and century rides over 50 miles.
-Another typical use of a road bike short is the Bib Short which is a bike shorts without a waist elastic and is held up with straps or suspenders.
-This is most often used by experienced cyclists.
+Gel filled Bicycle Shorts are ideal for beginners and long distance cyclists who need relief from pressure on the rear area.
+Thin Padded Bike Shorts are great for experienced cyclists who are comfortable on their saddles or for triathletes who want one garment to swim, bike, and run.
+The thin pads are also ideal for anti-chafe needs.
+The dense pads we use in most of our Road Bike Shorts are in the elite category and are the best for high mileage and century rides over 50 miles.
+We also carry padded Bib Short which is a bike short without a waist elastic and is held up with straps or suspenders.
+Cycling bibs are most often used by experienced cyclists.

-Bike shorts should fit snug with the pad close to the skin or potential benefits of wearing them will be negated.
-A correctly sized pair of road bike shorts is essential to make sure that you get the most out of them..
+Cycle shorts should fit snug with the pad close to the skin or potential benefits of wearing them will be negated.
+A correctly sized pair of road shorts is essential to make sure that you get the most out of them..
 When looking at the manufacturer size chart, you will be able to fit into the size bigger or smaller with varying degrees of compression.
 We suggest the use of the manufacturer's size chart.
 If you want the garment to fit you loosely, you can go up a size.
-Bike Shorts should fit snug.
+Cycling Shorts should fit snug.

 Men's Padded Bike Shorts need to be laundered each use.
 The best way care for road shorts is to machine wash and air dry.
 We recommend machine washing to remove all of the bacteria from the chamois pad.
 The goal of clean shorts is to prevent the buildup of bacteria on the chamois pad, which can lead to saddle sores.
 Saddle sores are a cyclists worst enemy.
 Air drying the spandex shorts helps the rubber spandex fibers to last longer without drying out.